 In my worst relationships, I would betray myself out of desperation & not wanting to be alone.
 I changed my appearance, my diet, my hobbies, & my lifestyle to become whomever my partner wanted me to be.
 Instead of staying true to myself, I dyed my hair blonde, straightened my hair, got expensive blowouts, wore tons of makeup, got eyelash extensions, & ate Paleo.
 I also learned how to breakdance, pop & lock, do Tae Kwon Do, & rock climb to “convince” my partners to fall deeply in love with me.

 In my best relationship, he loved the natural texture of my hair, so I embraced my natural curls.
 Wearing makeup 24/7 to cover up my birthmark or freckles was unnecessary because he already saw me without makeup the weekend that we met.
 He made me feel irresistible & sexy while wearing basketball shorts or sweats.
-No guilt-tripping me into staying home with him instead.
+And he never guilt-tripped me into staying home with him instead of going out.
 He was genuinely happy for me when I’d go to brunch, wine tastings, basketball games, concerts, or stand-up comedy shows with my friends & siblings.
 He encouraged my healthy habits of regularly attending RUMBLE boxing & SoulCycle classes.
 I could enjoy what I love to do & look however I wanted & still feel beautiful & perfect to him.

 Lastly, learn to love your partner unconditionally.
 If you’ve never been truly emotionally available, you’re setting yourself up to be loved by partners who put up a facade.
-They keep their options open, just in case, & keep secrets, & to control the relationship & you at all costs.
+No one wants a partner who keeps their options open, just in case, & keeps secrets to control the relationship & you at all costs.
 Being emotionally available is taking a true leap of faith to allow another individual to love & see the real you.
 Open your heart to someone who wants to fall in love with all of your darkness & ugly sides, just as much as your beautiful ones.
 Even in your ugliest moments, trust that your partner will empathize & stay because being truly emotional available starts with you.